hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 1. **Fit the model onto the data, and estimate the coefficients**. `sccomp` can model changes in composition and variability.
 Here we provide the formula `~ condition`, indicating the cell-group variability is dependent on condition.
 2. Optionally, `sccomp` can **identify outliers probabilistically** based on the model fit, and exclude them from the estimation.
 3. **Hypothesis testing** is performed by calculating the posterior probability of the composition and variability effects being larger than a specified fold-change threshold
-    * When only a few groups or samples are present it becomes challenging to estimate the mean–variability association. `sccomp` gains this prior knowledge from other datasets and incoportaes it to stabilize estimates.
+    * When only a few groups or samples are present it becomes challenging to estimate the mean–variability association. `sccomp` gains this prior knowledge from other datasets and incoporates it to stabilize estimates.

 The code below will perform the step outlined above.
 The input is the subsetted Seurat object used in the previous section of this lesson.